-Dodge's and Chrysler's high-performance SRT8 models receive a substantial price drop courtesy of a new breed of high-performance trim levels called the Core models.
-Challenger SRT8 and 300 SRT8 Core models strip convenience features like leather, moonroof, high-power stereo and fog lights in search of a lower price discounted as much as $4,780 than their full-featured regular models.
+Dodge’s and Chrysler’s high-performance SRT8 model vehicles receive a substantial price drop courtesy of a new breed of high-performance trim levels called the Core model vehicles.
+Challenger SRT8 and 300 SRT8 Core models strip convenience features like leather, moonroof, high-power stereo and fog lights in search of a lower price discounted as much as $4,780 than their full-featured regular model cars.

-The Super Bee formula stays the same for 2013, and the philosophy is applied to the 2013 Dodge Challenger SRT8 392 and 2013 Chrysler 300 SRT8 Core models.
-SRT engineer Marty Jagoda says the Core models should perform nearly identically on a track side by side compared to their more expensive versions.
+Dodge’s Super Bee formula stays the same for this 2013 Challenger model, and the philosophy is applied to the 2013 Dodge Challenger SRT8 392 and 2013 Chrysler 300 SRT8 Core models.
+SRT engineer Marty Jagoda says the Core model cars should perform nearly identically on a track side by side compared to their more expensive versions.